Md. Ashraful Kamal: Career

 In 2021, a virtual bench of the High Court Division of Justice Md.
-Ashraful Kamal and Justice Razik-Al-Jalil delivered a verdict declaring the Hatirjheel-Begunbari project as a public trust.
+Ashraful Kamal and Justice Razik-Al-Jalil delivered a verdict declaring the Hatirjheel-Begunbari project a public trust.

 In 2022, a High Court bench headed by Justice Md.
 Ashraful Kamal delivered a historic verdict, stating that the right of every citizen of Bangladesh to free and unadulterated medical treatment is a constitutional fundamental right and the government must take effective steps to ensure it.

-In June 2023, Ashraful Kamal upheld the five-year jail sentence of Md Bazlur Rashid, Deputy Inspector General of Prison, 31.4 million BDT corruption case.
+In June 2023, Ashraful Kamal upheld the five-year jail sentence of Md Bazlur Rashid, Deputy Inspector General of Prisons, in a 31.4 million Bangladeshi taka corruption case.

 In June 2024, Justice Md.
 Ashraful Kamal was invited to the Dubai Future Forum held in Dubai, United Arab Emirates.
 He delivered an important keynote speech on river protection and environmental sustainability, where he emphasized the urgent need for cross-border cooperation to protect rivers from pollution and encroachment.
 His speech highlighted legal, environmental, and humanitarian aspects of waterway conservation.

 In 2020, the High Court bench of Justice Md.
 Ashraful Kamal and Justice Razik-Al Jalil ruled that all activities of Unique Property Development (UPDL) and the Sonargaon Economic Zone (SEZ) to fill wetlands, agricultural lands, and water bodies in Sonargaon were illegal.

+On 1 January 2026, the High Court published the full written verdict of a judgment declaring free access to safe and pure drinking water to be a fundamental right under Article 32 of the Constitution, as an integral component of the right to life, and affirming the state’s constitutional obligation to ensure this right for all citizens.
+The judgment arose from a suo motu rule issued in 2020 and was originally delivered in February 2025, directing the government to ensure the availability of safe drinking water at major public places within one year and to establish nationwide systems within ten years to guarantee free access to safe drinking water and affordable potable water for other uses, while also ordering the protection of water sources from pollution, depletion, and degradation and requiring the submission of a progress report on implementation.